 Seventh, new and exciting facilities to cater for the increased number of visitors – a special coach drop-off zone, a new visitor centre, a land train to take visitors around the entire site, an enlarged cafe and restaurant, a play area and new events spaces

-Eighth, an extended visitor experience, lasting at least half a day, with a circular tour through the Ducal Palace at the top of the site, going down to Brewhouse Yard folk museum through a new great cave experience, and returning via a story telling land train journey.
+Eighth, – and perhaps most important of all – an extended visitor experience, lasting at least half a day, with a circular tour through the Ducal Palace at the top of the site, going down to Brewhouse Yard folk museum through a new great cave experience, and returning via a story telling land train journey.

 Ninth, The bid also included proposals to repair the fabric of the Castle, following years of neglect by NCC.
 At around £12m, this constituted one-third of the total cost – money which could have been spent on an enlarged visitor experience had NCC looked after the Castle properly.

 The components of the scheme were set out in the concession agreement signed by the Trust and NCC.
-Indeed, providing all of these facilities was a condition of the grant aid.
+Providing all of these facilities was a condition of the grant aid, though the City Council reneged on many of these conditions – and most are still not complete today

 NCC was then responsible for the building works and for the delivery of the scheme as agreed.
-However, the scheme was not as agreed with the Trust and funders and it was delivered late and was unfinished when initially opened in June 2021 – and even when it closed some 18 months later.
+However, the scheme was not as agreed with the Trust and funders and it was delivered late and was unfinished when initially opened in June 2021 – which made it more difficult for the Trust to attract visitors.

-Although the quality of the building works was generally good, the NCC design of some elements fell flat with visitors.
-In, particular, the Robin Hood and Rebellion galleries, were not sufficiently engaging, the AV presentations in particular, were not immersive and lacked contemporary relevance (this became a major dispute between the Trust and NCC).
+Although the quality of the building works was generally good, the NCC some elements were unfinished or not as agreed.
+In, particular, the Robin Hood and Rebellion galleries were not immersive and lacked contemporary relevance (this became a major dispute between the Trust and NCC).
 All galleries failed to sufficiently engage visitors.
-The Cave tour, Folk museum and land train route were not even completed.
+The Cave tour, Folk museum and land train route were not even completed and the whole visitor experience was much less than that envisaged.

-Unfortunately, NCC did not deliver the following agreed improvements to the visitor environment around the Castle and in the City Centre:
+And NCC also failed to deliver the following agreed improvements to the visitor environment around the Castle and in the City Centre:

 • The pedestrianisation of Castle Road and improvements to the public realm